96boards/website/openhours/README.md

 <br>
 <h3>Weekly Show</h3>
 <iframe width="350" height="120" src="https://w2.countingdownto.com/2050235" frameborder="0"></iframe><br />
-<a href="http://linaro.co/openhoursjoin" class="btn blog-read-more-btn center-block">Click Here to Join BlueJeans Channel</a>
+<a href="https://zoom.us/j/544757552" class="btn blog-read-more-btn center-block">Click Here to Join BlueJeans Channel</a>
-<a href="https://www.youtube.com/c/96Boards/live" class="btn blog-read-more-btn center-block">Set YouTube Reminder</a>
+<a href="https://www.youtube.com/c/96Boards/" class="btn blog-read-more-btn center-block">Visit YouTube</a>
-<a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=dmtkZzI1aG5tMzYzbXBsamk5cjUwbG81ajBfMjAxODEyMTNUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org">Add to you Calendar</a>
+<a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=YmMxMDM4bzVnMXZlMjI3cjRubmtnMmJxbzhfMjAxODEyMjBUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org">Add to you Calendar</a>

 **OpenHours**

-**This week**, we will be meeting with [Douglas Esteves](https://www.instagram.com/_douglasesteves/), who is the Co-founder [IoTMakers](https://www.instagram.com/iotmakers/), member of [Hackerspace in Brazil]() (Laboratório Hacker de Campinas "LHC"), Computer Engineer, Ehthusiast with IoT, and Maker/Hackerspace evangelist!
-Joining us from across the world, welcome Douglas to our latest OpenHours livestream!
-We will hear about his many initiatives and work, speeches, contests, groups and educational courses.
-Brew some coffee (tea or beer) and join us at the end of the countdown.
+**This week**, we will be having a surprise holiday special.
+Technical showcase, coffee and pumpkin spice creamer!
+Bring your show and tell, let's have some fun during one of the last OpenHours of 2018.

 The show is also broadcasted live on the 96Boards [Facebook](https://www.facebook.com/96Boards/) and [YouTube](https://www.youtube.com/c/96Boards/live) channels.